Bridger-Teton plans prescribed burn in Wyoming Range

 by Bridger-Teton National Forest

-For more information on the fires please contact the Big Piney Ranger District at 307-276-3375.
+For more information about this project, contact the Big Piney Ranger District at 307-276-3375 or visit www.tetonfires.com.